Discrete field theory: symmetries and conservation laws: Introduction

-The next major step was done by A.~Kolmogorov and J.~Alexander in 1930s, who invented a product discretizing the exterior product in a sense.
+The next major step was done by A.~Kolmogorov and J.~Alexander in \gram{the} 1930s, who invented a product discretizing the exterior product in a sense.
 Kolmogorov commented that such discretization was his original motivation.
-The construction was soon modified by H.~Whitney and others to give the now-famous \emph{cup-product} \cite{Whitney-38}.
-The original product was anticommutative, whereas the cup-product was associative.
+The construction was soon modified by H.~Whitney \cite{Whitney-38} and others to give the famous \emph{cup product.}\move{grammar}{} The original product was anticommutative, whereas the cup product was associative.
 One cannot get both properties simultaneously (this fact is crucial for rational homotopy theory).
 This reflects a general phenomenon that not all properties survive under discretization.
-We choose the associative cup-product as a discretization of the exterior product, in contrast to \cite{Desbrun-etal-08}.
+We choose the associative cup product as a discretization of the exterior product, in contrast to~R12P1{}\cite{Desbrun-etal-08, Wilson-08, Berbatov-22}.
+This requires \emph{vertices ordering} in discrete field theory, a structure introduced for the first time.

-Later there appeared discrete models for other classical fields: e.g., \emph{Feynman checkerboard} from 1940s and \emph{Regge calculus} from 1960s for the Dirac and the gravitational field respectively.
+Later there appeared discrete models for other classical fields: e.g., \emph{Feynman checkerboard} from \gram{the} 1940s and \emph{Regge calculus} from the 1960s for the Dirac and the gravitational field respectively; see \cite{Skopenkov-Ustinov-20} for an elementary introduction and survey of the former model.

-In 1970s F.~Wegner and K.~Wilson introduced \emph{lattice gauge theory} as a computational tool for gauge theory; see \cite{Maldacena-16} or \S\ref{ssec-gauge} for an elementary introduction and \cite{Creuz-70} for details.
-Using it, Wilson established confinement of quarks in large-coupling limit.
-The general-coupling case remains a famous open problem.
-The theory culminated in determining the proton mass with an error $<2\%$ in a sense.
+In \gram{the} 1970s F.~Wegner and K.~Wilson introduced \emph{lattice gauge theory} as a computational tool for gauge theory describing all known interactions; see \cite{Maldacena-16} or \S\ref{ssec-gauge} for an elementary introduction and \cite{Creuz-70} for details.
+This culminated in determining the proton mass theoretically with an error $<2\%$.

-In 1980s A.~Connes developed a formalism, dealing (to some extent) uniformly with continuous and discrete geometries \cite{Connes}.
+In \gram{the} 1980s A.~Connes developed a formalism, dealing (to some extent) uniformly with continuous and discrete geometries \cite{Connes}.
 Using it, A.~Dimakis et al.~discretized the Yang-Mills equations \cite[Eq.~(4.15)]{Dimakis-etal-94}.
 Corollary~\ref{cor-gauge} extends their result by adding sources and the crucial unitarity constraint.
+Compare \gram{this} with the efforts put to achieve the gauge covariance in the remarkable survey \cite[\S9]{bender-etal-94}.

+R12P1{In the 1990s R.~Forman \cite{Forman-02} introduced a different discretization of differential forms, using cochain maps rather than cochains.
+S.~Wilson \cite{Wilson-08} and K.~Berbatov et al.~\cite{Berbatov-22} equipped them with the cup product (again, non-associative) to discretize Riemann surfaces and diffusion processes respectively.
+Although their setup is different, generalized Forman's forms appear in our energy conservation law.}